To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 - Candidates must be PhDs and/or MDs still in training as a resident or fellow, or those who have completed training as a resident or a fellow within the last four years; or PhDs and/or MDs still within in the first four years after their first faculty appointment, as of the award application date.

 - All applicants for Early Career Investigator Awards sponsored by a scientific council must be members of the AHA.
-If you need to become an AHA Professional Member, you should do so by May 30 for your member account to be processed in time for the application submission deadline.
+If you need to become an AHA Professional Member, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
 Learn more about becoming an AHA Professional Member.

 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Cardiovascular Radiology and Intervention is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).